Above and Beyond KM

 Craig D. Ball, P.C.

-Craig is a board-certified trial lawyer, certified computer forensic examiner and electronic evidence expert.
+Craig is a board-certified Texas trial lawyer, certified computer forensic examiner, law professor and electronic evidence expert.
 He has dedicated his globetrotting career to teaching the bench and bar about forensic technology and trial tactics.
 After decades trying lawsuits, Craig now limits his practice solely to serving as a court-appointed special master and consultant in computer forensics and electronic discovery, and to publishing and lecturing on computer forensics, emerging technologies, digital persuasion and electronic discovery.
-Craig writes the award-winning Ball in Your Court column on electronic discovery for Law Technology News and is the author of numerous articles on e-discovery and computer forensics.
+For nine years, Craig wrote the award-winning Ball in Your Court column on electronic discovery for Law Technology News and blogs at ballinyourcourt.com.
+Craig is the author of numerous articles on e-discovery and computer forensics and teaches Digital Evidence at the University of Texas School of Law.